paulkabzz/multivendor-ecommerce/api/docs/authentication.md

           headers,
           body: JSON.stringify({
             success: false,
-            message: "You are not authorized to update this user's information" })
+            message: "You are not authorised to update this user's information" })
         };
       };